rpuls/ZAP-OWASP-Web-interface/README.md

 - `cd backend && pnpm dev` to start the Node.js backend.
 - `pnpm build && pnpm start` to compile and run from compiled source.

+#### Demo sites to scan

+- `https://google-gruyere.appspot.com/start` for a quick scan
+- `https://https://juice-shop.herokuapp.com/` for a longer deeper scan

 ### Project Structure

 The project is organized as a monorepo containing both frontend and backend: